Asset managers post outflows after big investors grew cautious

 BOSTON Investors pulled billions of dollars out of several large asset managers in the third quarter, the firms said on Thursday, reflecting increasing caution among institutional clients.

-Customers withdrew more money than they added for a variety of reasons among the firms, which include T. Rowe Price Group Inc (TROW.O), Franklin Resources Inc (BEN.N), Janus Capital Group Inc (JNS.N), and at Federated Investors Inc. (FII.N)
+Customers withdrew more money than they added for a variety of reasons among the firms, which include T. Rowe Price Group Inc, Franklin Resources Inc and Janus Capital Group Inc.

-But taken together the flow patterns could mean institutional investors are growing more cautious after years of healthy markets, said Jason O'Connell, director of research for Boston Private Bank & Trust Co BPFHT.UL, which owns Franklin Resources shares.
+But together the pattern could mean institutional investors are growing more cautious after years of healthy markets, said Jason O'Connell, director of research for Boston Private Bank & Trust Co, which owns Franklin Resources shares.

 "Institutions, after this run, may be pulling in the reins a little," he said.

-Shares of T. Rowe Price fell 3 percent to close at $75.46 (46.58 pounds) in trading on Thursday, while Franklin Resources rose less than 1 percent to close at $54.48.
-Janus rose 4 percent to close at $9.54 after the company's outflows were less than some analysts had expected.
-Federated reported results after trading ended.
+Shares of T. Rowe Price were down 3.1 percent at $75.40 in morning trading, while Franklin Resources fell 2.5 percent to $52.95.
+Janus rose 3.3 percent to $9.47 after the company's earnings met expectations.

 T. Rowe Price Chief Executive Officer James Kennedy said his company's outflows partly reflected how some larger investors had stepped back from equity funds, despite good performance.